Lind-Project/lind-wasm/docs/internal/memory.md

 3. Heap Shrinking:
     - If the program break is decreased, memory beyond the new limit is marked as inaccessible (PROT_NONE) instead of being deallocated immediately, similar to munmap.
     - The vmmap entry is updated accordingly.

-### Why the Vmmap is Necessary

-Without a vmmap, syscalls like mmap() and munmap() could still be implemented using a greedy approach with memory.grow, similar to how other systems simulate file-backed mmap, as described above.
-However, this method would be unsuitable for multi-processing and would violate POSIX compliance, as we explain in this section.

-#### fork()

-The fork() system call requires duplicating the parent process’s memory space for the child.
-Properly replicating memory requires tracking protections and distinguishing shared memory regions.
-Memory regions possess distinct permissions—either defined at creation or modified through mprotect().
-Consequently, a simple bulk memory copy cannot accurately preserve these protections without tracking each region individually.
-Additionally, memory regions mapped with MAP_SHARED must be tracked individually to ensure proper sharing between cages.
-Without a mechanism like a vmmap, there is no way to distinguish shared regions from non-shared ones.
-By tracking shared regions, we can then use [mremap](https://man7.org/linux/man-pages/man2/mremap.2.html) when forking to create a shareable mapping between cages.

-#### brk()

-The brk() system call expands the heap linearly, ensuring contiguous allocation as required by libc and other libraries.
-Many functions, including malloc(), depend on this guarantee.
-Without a vmmap, memory allocation could use the aforementioned greedy approach, but this might interleave heap regions with other mappings created by mmap(), violating POSIX compliance and leading to library failures.

-### mmap()/munmap()/mprotect()

-It's necessary to manage memory allocated or modified using these calls to support the proper functiong of fork() and brk() as mentioned above.

-### Additional Benefits:

-- Reduced fragmentation: Without memory tracking, greedy allocation wastes space by failing to reuse deallocated pages.
-This is particularly crucial since cages are limited to 4GB of address space.
-- Improved memory safety: Heap overflows are less likely to impact valid mappings, as heaps and other memory regions remain isolated unless explicitly mapped with MAP_FIXED.